Ye1203/Heatmap_shinyapp/README.md

 # Lamian Helper Package

 This code uses shinyapp to generate heatmaps.
-It can use 09d data (from Waxman Data), segex data (from Waxman Data), and other suitable data.
+It can use 09d data (from Waxman's Lab Data), segex data (from Waxman's Lab Data), and other suitable data.

 This will generate a series of data, including heatmaps (original dimensions and print-fit dimensions), processed data, and more.